blagae/whitakers_words/README.md

 You are advised to use `virtualenv` or `venv` when modifying any code.
 The project currently runs on Python 3.9, using some improvements of the type hinting system, but it could probably run on older versions as well with minimal modifications.

-The folder `venv/` is ignored by the git config, so this is the suggested name for your venv.
+The folder `venv/` is ignored by the git config, so this is the suggested name for your venv:

+    $ python -m venv venv/

 ## Test instructions

 The tests use the `pytest` framework.
-All tests are in the `tests` module (which is not included in the dist).
+All tests are in the `tests` module (which is not included in the distribution).
-You should be able to run them from the command line, without any further config, by just calling:
+You should be able to run the tests from the command line, without any further config, by just calling:

     $ pytest tests